Recognition of decisions between EU countries

 This system is both slow and complex.
 It no longer corresponds to the reality of today's European area where people circulate easily, with few or no controls.

 To a free circulation of people shall correspond a free circulation of judicial decisions.
 This is where the principle of mutual recognition leads to a real change in the philosophy of judicial cooperation.
-It means that each national judicial authority should recognise requests made by the judicial authority of another EU country with a minimum of formalities.
+It means that each national judicial authority must recognise decisions made by the judicial authority of another EU country with a minimum of formalities, and with very few exceptions.

 In October 1999, at the Tampere European Council, mutual recognition was asserted to be the cornerstone of judicial cooperation.